CloudBoltSoftware/cloudbolt-forge/blueprints/jenkins/README.md

-This Blueprint build action installs the latest version of Jenkins on a CentOS/RedHat server.

-### Hosted on the Content Library
+### Hosted on the CloudBolt Content Library

 This sample content is not intended for direct consumption.
-Please use the Content Library feature within CloudBolt to import it.
+Please use the Content Library feature within CloudBolt to import the Jenkins blueprint.